SamuelNaiwo/Disaster-Recovery-Plan/README.md

 # Boto3 and S3

+## Download Boto3

+First thing to do is download boto3 using the command: `pip3 install boto3`

 ## Create S3 Bucket

-1. Download boto3 onto your instance. `pip3 install boto3`

-2. Create a new python file `sudo nano create_bucket.py`
+1. Create a new python file `sudo nano create_bucket.py`

-3. Enter this script into your python file:
+2. Enter this script into your python file:

 ```
 import boto3